muslimmuda15/portfolio/public/PRIVACY_POLICY_EN.md

 ## Attribution

-This application is based on Smart AutoClicker by Nain57 (https://github.com/Nain57/Smart-AutoClicker), licensed under GNU General Public License v3.0.
+This application is maintained by muslimmuda15 and is available at https://github.com/muslimmuda15/Smart-AutoClicker.
+It is based on Smart AutoClicker by Nain57 (https://github.com/Nain57/Smart-AutoClicker), licensed under GNU General Public License v3.0.

 ---